Dr Mike Briers AO - CEO

 With a strong track record in corporate strategy and leadership, and a deep understanding of emerging technologies, David has held executive roles at blue chip corporates.
 He has worked with multi-disciplinary teams to deliver early stage initiatives that scaled nationally and internationally across the medical, travel, telecommunications, finance, infrastructure and retail sectors.

-CLARE RUTHERFORD - PROGRAM MANAGER
+CLARE RUTHERFORD - Portfolio MANAGER

 Clare has a background in government, university and private sectors, focusing in program management, with experience in stakeholder management and business development.

 Clare was program manager at Sense-T, an IoT focused research program at the University of Tasmania, managing 16 research projects with more than $20m in research funding, the majority of which conducted data service innovation research in Agriculture.
 Most recently, Clare was business development manager for Ag-Tech company, The Yield, a partner organisation of the Food Agility CRC.
 Clare is also vice-president for startup peak industry body, Startup Tasmania.

 Tristan Perez is Professor of Robotics and Autonomous Systems at the School of Electrical Engineering and Computer Science at QUT.
 He leads the IntelliSensing Enabling Platform at QUT’s Institute for Future Environments - a transdisciplinary research program aiming to assist industry and government to transition into the digital age - transforming data collection, modelling, analytics, and decision making.